japila-books/spark-sql-internals/docs/spark-sql-AggUtils.md

 NOTE: `requiredChildDistributionExpressions` for the parent aggregate physical operator for final aggregation "stage" are the link:spark-sql-Expression-Attribute.adoc[attributes] of `groupingExpressions`.

-NOTE: `planAggregateWithoutDistinct` is used exclusively when [Aggregation](execution-planning-strategies/Aggregation.md) execution planning strategy is executed (with no `AggregateExpressions` being <<spark-sql-Expression-AggregateExpression.adoc#isDistinct, distinct>>).
+NOTE: `planAggregateWithoutDistinct` is used exclusively when [Aggregation](execution-planning-strategies/Aggregation.md) execution planning strategy is executed (with no `AggregateExpressions` being [distinct](expressions/AggregateExpression.md#isDistinct)).

 === [[createAggregate]] Creating Aggregate Physical Operator -- `createAggregate` Internal Method